 - Lead problem solver

 The second significant benefit of adding categories such as these is rather apparent.
-It helps instil the principle of holistic development in employees and makes them reflect on what they need to work.
+It helps instill holistic development in employees and reflects on what they need to work on.

-An employee who is an all-rounder is any day a better bet than someone who might lack as many skills as he or she possesses.
+Any day, an all-rounder employee is a better bet than someone who might lack as many skills as they possess.

-Finally, adding these categories is also an efficient way to relieve stress and keep the environment light and fun in your office.
+Finally, adding these categories is also an efficient way to relieve stress and keep your office's environment light and fun.
 Many modern workplaces often end up being far too exacting of their employees and gradually start to cause stress-related and other illnesses.

-It could hence be particularly useful to the optimal functioning of the team that the employees remain cheerful, calm and productive.
+Hence, it could be particularly useful to the optimal functioning of the team that the employees remain cheerful, calm, and productive.

 Is the whole always greater than the sum of its parts?

-It is not just elaborate structural changes that can have a positive effect on the functioning of your organisation.
-While trying to reinvent how they reward their employees for their effort, employers can also consider making simple changes to their reward structure as that can have a significant impact.
+It is not just elaborate structural changes that can positively affect the functioning of your organization.
+While trying to reinvent how they reward their employees for their effort, employers can also consider making simple changes to their reward structure to have a significant impact.

 Lastly, the value of feedback must be kept in mind while designing such a scheme.
-By sending out surveys and asking what the employees would like to see in the recognition program, valuable additions and modifications can be made to the program.
+By sending out surveys and asking what the employees would like to see in the recognition program, valuable additions and modifications can be made.

-In summary, while one can state that employee of the month programs has long been an integral part of the modern workforce, they certainly need a rethink.
-Employee recognition schemes should focus on a broad set of productive behaviour and not just a set of targets.
+In summary, while one can state that Employee of the month programs has long been an integral part of the modern workforce, they certainly need a rethink.
+Employee recognition schemes should focus on a broad set of productive behavior and not just a set of targets.

-It is essential to engage the team in the program and make sure that there are multiple targeted rewards, albeit non-financial, which are dispersed periodically to the team instead of sporadic financial rewards alone.
+It is essential to engage the team in the program and ensure that multiple targeted rewards, albeit non-financial, are dispersed periodically to the team instead of sporadic financial rewards alone.

-Finally, the primary objective of the employee of the month programs must be to foster the overall growth of the team while maximising their abilities and productivity.
-Employers must be cautious about making sure that these programs don't lead to unhealthy competition and with an 'ends justify the means' attitude.
+Finally, the primary objective of the Employee of the month programs must be to foster the overall growth of the team while maximizing their abilities and productivity.
+Employers must be cautious about making sure that these programs don't lead to unhealthy competition and, with an end, justify the means attitude.